rm511130/purpura/README.md

 ![](./images/conversion.gif)

-Note: the command used in the animation above is a one-liner, i.e., it's a single, long one line command.
-We broke and entered the command in sections for ease of comprehension by using the backtick symbol "`".
+Note: the command used in the animation above is a one-liner, i.e., it's a lon, single, one line command.
+We broke the command and entered it in sections for ease of comprehension, by using the backtick symbol "`".
 The multi-line and one-line versions of the command are shown below:

 ```
 PS C:\Program Files\Blender Foundation\Blender 3.3>  .\blender.exe -b -P "C:\Users\Ralph\Python\usd2stl.py" -- `